-Nakano is on the West of Shinjuku on the Chuo line, it is a densely populated residential area with many affordable and unique hidden spots.
-For anyone who loves to explore the retro backstreets of Japan, Nakano is the place to visit.
-Labelled as the ‘quieter’ version of the famous Akihabara, Nakano offers many anime, manga, and video game stores that are one of a kind.
-With everything being in close proximity to the station, Nakano is a popular place to visit if you are feeling like going back in time to indulge in old-style Japan.
+Nakano lies to the west of Shinjuku on the Chuo line.
+It is a densely populated residential area brimming with affordable and unique hidden spots.
+For anyone keen on exploring the retro backstreets of Japan, Nakano is the place to visit.
+Labelled as the ‘quieter’ version of the famous Akihabara, Nakano boasts many anime, manga, and video game stores that are one of a kind.
+With everything being in close proximity to the station, Nakano is a popular destination if you’re in the mood to step back in time and indulge in old-style Japan.

 Find out more about Araiyakushi Baishouin here on Google maps.